 While CAN-SPAM technically requires opt-out, rather than opt-in, the top email service providers require that you get explicit permission first.
 It reduces their (and your) spam complaints and improves email deliverability.
 Plus, while it’s not legally necessary, it’s much more considerate and helpful to ask first (rather than just starting to shout at people).

 Then add an email list opt-in form to your blog or website, repeating the bullet points, and asking readers to sign up.
-Mine includes a free ebook called “Get More Business Now.”
-Get it here.
+Send the people you’ve contacted to that page.